ELIGIBILITY AND PROCEDURES

 ENROLLING IN A HEALTH PLAN AT RETIREMENT

 If an employee is retiring and does not have GIC coverage, he/she may enroll in GIC coverage.
 However, he/she cannot enroll until he/she is actually receiving a retirement allowance or pension.
-You, the Coordinator, can assist the retiree with enrollment, or can direct the retiree to the GIC.
+You, the Coordinator, can assist the new retiree with enrollment, or can direct him/her to the GIC.
 To process:

-- The employee/retiree completes and signs the following forms:
+- The retiring employee completes and signs the following forms:

 - Insurance Enrollment and Change Form (Form-1).